Skip to main content

 Must-have

-SOC / monitoring experience
+SOC and monitoring experience

-Threat modeling literacy
+Threat modeling

-Logging + forensics basics
+Logging and forensics basics

 Nice-to-have